swyxio/react-static-mdx/content/talks/pending.md

 ---

 Hi Organizers!
 I write and think a lot about Learning and Meta-Learning topics, and one of my top requested topics is always Learning How To Learn.
 I also do Machine Learning on the side and I think nobody has really tried to meld the two disciplines together and draw lessons from one to the other.
-I have an outline that I am very excited about and I think would be perfect to do a world debut at NDC:
+I have an outline that I am very excited about, including:

 - the alpha parameter
 - momentum